All Episodes

 They actually think it would eliminate some fundraising opportunities for Democrats if the issue were to go away.

-Anyway, here's the next soundbite, and by the way, uh one element here that they were that they the soundbite they play to me, I want to build on this a little bit today, because I talked about the language here being lost.
+And by the way, one element here that the soundbite they play to me, I want to build on this a little bit today, because I talked about the language here being lost.

-Once we conceded that the definition of marriage isn't marriage, that that was just in terms of the time, folks.
+Once we conceded that the definition of marriage isn't marriage, that was just in terms of the time, folks.

 It is what it is.

-And once marriage isn't marriage, once it's heteromarriage, once it's opposite sex marriage, once you concede that marriage doesn't mean what it means, you have effectively lost the argument.
+And once marriage isn't marriage, once it's heteromarriage, once it's opposite-sex marriage, once you concede that marriage doesn't mean what it means, you have effectively lost the argument.

 And I'm speaking there within the context of debate technique.

-And it it it goes back to pushback again.
+And it goes back to pushback again.

 There isn't any Republican pushback.